sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 I've created this project to demonstrate the use of some basic Python functionality in a simple mathematical problem.
 There are a few good reasons for using Python to solve mathematical problems like this:

 * Python has simple and clean syntax that makes it easy to write and understand code.
 This is important for a maths-heavy algorithm like prime number calculation.
 * It has built-in big number support through the 'decimal' module, which allows me to work with large numbers without worry of overflow.
-This is crucial for prime calculations.
+This is crucial for large prime calculations.
 * Python has libraries that provide highly optimised functions and data structures for numerical computing, which can really speed up the processing.
 * It's easy to write Python code in a functional style, with higher-order functions like 'filter', 'map', etc. This lends itself well to a prime checking algorithm.
 * Python code can be written and tested interactively using the REPL.
 That would allow me to prototype and debug each part of the algorithm easily.